peter-mount/nre-feeds/darwintimetable/README.md

 ```go
 func (t *PublicTime) Set(v int)
 ```
-Set sets the PublicTime in seconds of the day
+Set sets the PublicTime in minutes of the day

 #### func (*PublicTime) String